Last updated:

 Treatment

-More than 50% of children with CHARGE syndrome experience sleep disturbances, and obstructive sleep apnea appears to be prevalent in children with CHARGE syndrome.
-All conventional treatments for obstructive sleep apnea reduce symptoms.
-Botulinum toxin A (Botox) has been used to reduce excess salivary secretions in a ventilator-dependant infant with CHARGE syndrome who would have required a tracheotomy.
+More than 50% of children with CHARGE syndrome experience sleep disturbances, and obstructive sleep apnea appears to be common in children with CHARGE syndrome.
+The usual treatments for obstructive sleep apnea reduce symptoms.
+Botulinum toxin A (Botox) has been used to reduce excess salivary secretions in a ventilator-dependent infant with CHARGE syndrome who would have required a tracheotomy.
 Venous anomalies of the temporal bone were present in 10 of 18 (56%) patients with CHARGE syndrome.
-The pattern of venous abnormality suggests that there is a failure of the sigmoid sinus/jugular bulb to fully develop, resulting in persistence of emissary veins.
-Recognition of these abnormal venous structures during otologic surgery is critical to avoiding potentially catastrophic bleeding.
+Recognition of these abnormal venous structures is critical to avoiding potentially catastrophic bleeding.

-Analysis of CHD7 in 12 patients with semicircular canal dysplasia and variable clinical features of CHARGE syndrome revealed 6 CHD7 mutations, 5 of which occurred in patients who fulfilled diagnostic criteria for typical CHARGE syndrome, and three of which were previously undiagnosed.
-Among 7 children with CHARGE and congenital profound hearing loss, all had hypoplastic or absent auditory nerves, affecting their outcomes with cochlear implants.
-Of 30 ears evaluated with CT, 28 (93%) had major abnormalities of the inner ear including hypoplasia or aplasia of the semicircular canals and abnormalities of the cochlea and vestibule.
-CT imaging revealed cochlear aperture narrowing or occlusion in 16 ears, one of which had normal hearing.
-Among 8 patients with profound sensorineural hearing loss who underwent magnetic resonance imaging 13 of 14 ears were noted to have absent or deficient cochlear nerves.
-Because of the implications of cochlear nerve deficiency in therapeutic decision-making regarding cochlear implantation, MRI evaluation of the eighth nerve should be considered in CHARGE patients with profound sensorineural hearing loss.
-In patients with markedly abnormal middle ear anatomy, CT image guided surgery was helpful.
-These children were offered a bilingual early intervention approach, using sign language and verbal language, to ensure best language outcomes.
-Children with CHARGE syndrome and progressive profound hearing loss did well with cochlear implants and continued to use verbal language.
-Numerous patients have undergone cochlear implantation, with most patients demonstrating favorable outcomes.
-Larger diameter of the cochleovestibular nerve on imaging and absence of severe intellectual disability were factors related to better outcomes after cochlear implantation, rather than the type of CHD7 mutations.
-Auditory brainstem implantation may be a viable option in patients with CHARGE syndrome who have failed to benefit from cochlear implantation.
+Because of the implications of cochlear nerve deficiency in decision-making about cochlear implantation, MRI evaluation of the eighth nerve should be considered in CHARGE syndrome patients with profound sensorineural hearing loss.
+In patients with markedly abnormal middle ear anatomy, CT image guided surgery is helpful.
+These children can be offered both sign language and verbal language early in life, to ensure best language outcomes.
+Children with CHARGE syndrome and progressive profound hearing loss have done well with cochlear implants and continued to use verbal language.
+Larger diameter of the cochleovestibular nerve on imaging and absence of severe intellectual disability were factors related to better outcomes after cochlear implantation, rather than the type of CHD7 variant.
+Auditory brainstem implantation may be a viable option in patients with CHARGE syndrome who have not benefited from cochlear implantation.

-Others involved in the treatment of children with CHARGE include deaf/blind specialists, occupational therapy, physical therapy and speech therapy.
-Appropriate therapies and educational interventions must take into account any hearing and vision loss, which is present.
-The intelligence of children with CHARGE is often underestimated due to the combined hearing and vision problems.
-A deaf/blind specialist (not just a vision specialist and a hearing specialist) is critical for any child with someone with both vision loss and some hearing loss.
+Other medical professionals involved in the treatment of children with CHARGE include deaf/blind specialists, occupational therapists, physical therapists and speech therapists.
+Appropriate therapies and educational interventions must take into account any hearing and vision loss that the child has.
+The intelligence of children with CHARGE syndrome is often underestimated due to the combined hearing and vision problems.
+A deaf/blind specialist (not just a vision specialist and a hearing specialist) is critical for any child with both vision loss and some hearing loss.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.